itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

 parsed as markdown using e.g. pandoc, which would introduce another step in the pipeline.

+This have been done by extending the [`TikaLoader`-class](../src/owui_doc_ingestion/doc_loaders/tika.py) compared to the one used by OWUI, so it now also outputs markdown.
+This have been done in order to also assess *Tika*s ability to extract structure from documents.
+Choices are documented [here](tika_html2md.md).

 Note, that also *Docling* can be configured a lot more than the chosen settings in OWUI.

 ### TODOs

-- TODO: Set up a direct tika pipeline, where xHTML is outputted and converted to markdown.
+- [Done] Set up a direct tika pipeline, where xHTML is outputted and converted to markdown.

 ### Table of content